 Finding Multiple VAs

-The big difference is you now have a potential head start towards finding your next good VA.
+The big difference is you now have a potential head start toward finding your next good VA.

 One of my preferred methods is finding my new employees through referrals from my current VA(s).

-Just as with deal sharing, you should be aware of potential opportunities for family and friends to game the job.
-Basically, one works and they split the leads or something to that effect.
+Just as with deal sharing, you should know potential opportunities for family and friends to game the job.
+Basically, one works, and they split the leads or something to that effect.
 You know what to expect from your first VA.
-If their production drops when you bring a family member on (with the exception of training time) discuss it with them.
+If their production drops when you bring a family member on (with the exception of training time), discuss it with them.
 If a pair of friends or a family is gaming the system, they will all need to be let go.
-Be sure that they are hyper-aware of this fact.
+Be sure that they are hyper-aware of this.

 Delegation and Specialization